Advanced encryption protecting your python codebase.

 Supported Environments

-We support the following Operating System & Architecture combinations and hook directly into the import process so there are no cross platform compatibility issues.
+We support the following Operating System and architecture combinations and hook directly into the import process, so there are no cross-platform compatibility issues.
 Encrypted code will run on ANY other target using the same version of Python.
 For example, files encrypted in Windows using Python 3.10 will run with Python 3.10 on Linux.

-The installation of SOURCEdefender will grant you a trial license to encrypt files.
-This trial license will only allow your script to work for a maximum of 24hrs, after that it won't be usable.
-This is so you can test our solution is suitable to your needs.
-If you get stuck then please contact us so we can help.
+The installation of SOURCEdefender will grant you a trial licence to encrypt files.
+This trial licence will only allow your script to work for a maximum of 24 hours; after that, it won't be usable.
+This is so you can test whether our solution is suitable for your needs.
+If you get stuck, then please contact us so we can help.

 Subscribe

-To distribute encrypt code without limitation, you will need to create an account and setup your payment method.
-Once you have setup the account, you will be able to retrieve your activation token and use it to authorise your installation:
+To distribute encrypted code without limitation, you will need to create an account and set up your payment method.
+Once you have set up the account, you will be able to retrieve your activation token and use it to authorise your installation:

 $ sourcedefender activate --token 470a7f2e76ac11eb94390242ac130002